-If the controls have disappeared, just tap on the screen and they re-appear.
+If the controls have disappeared, just tap on the screen and they re-appear (or tap and hold on ipads and iphones)

 Remember: if the controls have disappeared, just tap on the screen and they reappear.

 In worship or large groups it is often best for most people to mute: remember to unmute when you want to speak!